sjelin/EarBud/README.md

 Development Goals
 =================

-In order, our goals are as follows:
+Our goals are as follows:

 1. Use as many buzzwords as possible
 2. Win first place in the alumni division of TartanHacks